karimgamaleldin/KTorch/README.md

 ## Motivation

 KTorch is a dedicated repository for machine learning and deep learning algorithms.
-It contains handcrafted implementations of popular machine learning algorithms, neural networks' layers, an autograd engine, and much more.
+It contains implementations of popular machine learning algorithms, neural network layers, an autograd engine, and much more, all built using object-oriented programming (OOP) principles.
 ## Build Status

 - The project is currently in development